 The oldest block in their Calistoga vineyard dates to 1971 and is an unidentified clone of Cabernet Sauvignon.
 This clone produces excellent fruit so they have cultured and propagated additional vines and named it after their son.
 Today they still produce wine from these old vines and appropriately call it “old vine Cabernet”.
 Unlike select other wine regions there are very few old vines per vine capita in the Napa Valley – especially of Cabernet Sauvignon.
 Vines in general in the Napa Valley do not last much beyond 20 to 25 years.
 Often they are removed because of lowered yields or due to various disease.

-Some of the oldest Cabernet Sauvignon vines in all of the Napa Valley are a small section of surviving vines in Scarecrow’s vineyard in Rutherford dating from the 1940s and a small block of Cabernet Sauvignon vines dating from the early to mid 1950s from the MacDonald Vineyard (historically a part of To Kalon Vineyard in Oakville).
+Some of the oldest Cabernet Sauvignon vines in all of the Napa Valley are a small section of surviving vines in Scarecrow’s vineyard in Rutherford dating from the 1940s, the Monastery Block in Robert Mondavi’s To Kalon Vineyard and a small block of Cabernet Sauvignon vines dating from the early to mid 1950s from the MacDonald Vineyard (historically a part of To Kalon Vineyard in Oakville).

 We tried an older Eugenia Cabernet Sauvignon that was blended with 8% Petit Verdot.
 This wine has delicate aromas of cherry and some cedar which follows through stronger in the palate.
 The finish is long and smooth.
 The 2002 Romeo Cellars Miscella (an Italian verb for blending) is a clonal Cabernet Sauvignon blend which also includes 15% Petit Verdot.
 Merlot lovers often think this wine has characteristics of Merlot even though there is no Merlot juice here!
 The rich fruit flavors of blackberry carry through the entire palate.